 Although Rowan was “socialized female,” they didn’t feel like a girl or a boy.
 Still, they quickly picked up on the fact that boys and girls were not valued equally in America and this inequity continues to trouble them even now (quite rightly, Mia would say!).
 Rowan remembers being “expected to be able to put myself in a boy’s shoes” when they read stories with male protagonists, and was rankled by how rarely boys were asked to take others’ perspectives in reading: “There were ‘girl books,’ which only girls were expected to want to read, and then rather than ‘boy books,’ there were just ‘books.’”
 Even in 2018, this problematic tendency to segregate books by gender persists in children’s literature.

-It took until much later in life for Rowan to understand that they are a person, not classifiable within the traditional “boy/girl” dichotomy.
+It took until much later in life for Rowan to understand that they are a gender non-binary person, not classifiable within the traditional “boy/girl” dichotomy.
 “Part of why it took me so long to realize I was non-binary was I had no context for it,” they say.
 Rowan so rarely saw themselves reflected in what they read or viewed.
 Yet enby (enby = NB = non-binary) kids, they imagine, could cultivate self-understanding more readily and feel less alone if they saw more gender nonconforming people represented in books and other media.

-Going forward, Rowan ardently hopes that kids will have the chance to read more books that are explicitly for them and which “more accurately reflect the makeup of society” in general.
+Going forward, Rowan ardently hopes that trans kids will have the chance to read more books that are explicitly for them and which “more accurately reflect the makeup of society” in general.
 There is such a glut of material in the children’s literary canon, and the literary canon writ large, authored by what Rowan accurately calls “dead white guys.”
 Even Rowan’s favorite genres are not immune from this.
-And Rowan points out that non-fiction about and people in history presents unique challenges: unless there is a record of a historical figure unambiguously stating why they wore clothes differing from what society would expect of them, for example, we have no way of knowing whether they did so because they were transgender or for some other reason.
+And Rowan points out that non-fiction about transgender and genderqueer people in history presents unique challenges: unless there is a record of a historical figure unambiguously stating why they wore clothes differing from what society would expect of them, for example, we have no way of knowing whether they did so because they were transgender or for some other reason.

-There are some heartening trends: popular author Rick Riordan (himself a white man) features a genderqueer character in his Magnus Chase series, for instance, and those who want to can find curated lists of relevant books on social media.
+There are some heartening trends: popular author Rick Riordan (himself a cisgender white man) features a genderqueer character in his Magnus Chase series, for instance, and those who want to can find curated lists of relevant books on social media.
 But Rowan would love to see more “own voices” media for trans kids by trans authors – and there is an increasing body of such works available even in mainstream stores, especially within the Young Adult market.

 It’s clear that we need diverse books.
 Rowan’s story is just one of many evidencing that we need books to be diverse in every sense – for every child to see him, her or themselves reflected in what they read.
 With more thoughtful voices like Rowan’s in the mix, perhaps finding their #secretcodebook and a corresponding sense of belonging will be that much more attainable for all kids.
 We at Mia Learning certainly hope so.